 The Right Fit Is Important

 It is not only important that your doctor is skilled and kind; it is imperative that your doctor and her/his clinic be a good match for you personally.
+Dr. Erika Enos is a registered Naturopathic Doctor in the state of Colorado.
 At Healing Roots Natural Medicine, we do not believe in a one-size-fits-all conception of the doctor-patient relationship.
-Please continue reading to help determine if Dr. Enos’s individualized approach is right for you.
+Please continue reading to help determine if Dr. Enos’ individualized approach is right for you.
 Don’t hesitate to contact the clinic if you think a 10-15 minute complimentary meeting, either in person or over the phone, will help you make this determination.

 Cranial Sacral treatments: $90

 Laboratory testing is another potential cost.
-This can range anywhere from $25 for basic blood work to $500 for specialty testing.
+The range for this at a new patient visit can vary between $199 for full functional blood work to $500 for specialty testing.

 Does insurance cover the cost of your care or supplements?
 Dr. Enos does not contract directly with any insurance companies.
 In both Colorado and California it is rare for a naturopathic doctor to be in-network with an insurance company; however, some plans will allow you to submit forms for out-of-network reimbursement.
 Healing Roots Natural Medicine will give you the paperwork necessary to submit your claims, but it is up to you to first check coverage and then submit the completed paperwork.
 Many patients pay for appointments, supplements, and remedies with money from a Health Savings Account (HSA) or Flexible Spending Account (FSA).